 Tokens are required to access the integrator.io API.
 You can use the integrator.io API to perform CRUD operations on any resource in your account, or to synchronously migrate data in and out of any application that integrator.io can connect with.

-As an Account Owner, you can find all API tokens in the Tools & Resources menu.
+As an account owner, you can find all API tokens in the Resources menu.
 If you don't see this, then it means you don't have permissions to manage API tokens.

 An index page lists all tokens, with a token name, description, status, auto purge, and scope.